 1 = Yes

-new_palette Refers to a BMP file with an external palette that modifies the animation BAM files colors.
+Refers to a BMP file with an external palette that modifies the animation BAM files colors.

 For example, MWLF_WI.BMP palette overwrites the MWLF bam files palettes to display winter wolf animation.